Enabling Sustainable Products For Tire Manufacturing

 The transportation sector accounts for 23 per cent of global greenhouse gas emissions and is believed to be one of the top industry contributors to climate change.

-As a result of end-of-life tire pyrolysis, recovered Carbon Black (rCB) can be used instead of vCB, and the carbon footprint can be reduced by over 80 per cent. rCB is a sustainable alternative for producing new rubber products.
+As a result of end-of-life tire pyrolysis, recovered Carbon Black (rCB) can be used instead of vCB, and the carbon footprint can be reduced by over 80 per cent. rCB is a sustainable option for producing new rubber products.

 Almost a quarter of all greenhouse gases are generated by the transportation sector.